cqframework/mct-ig/input/pagecontent/technical-requirements.md

 Another consequence of missing search parameters is that more data than is strictly necessary may need to be retrieved because the filtering criteria may not match available search parameters.
 For example, if a system implements the Encounter.class search parameter, but not the Encounter.type search parameter, measure calculation would need to retrieve all encounters for a class and subsequently filter on type.

-_Lack of terminology support for data access through FHIR APIs_

-As of spring of 2023, vendor FHIR APIs do not typically provide support for value-set-based filtering.
-Meaning that instead of being able to say, for example, "retrieve all encounters with a type in the value set 'Inpatient Encounter Codes'", systems retrieving data may need to expand the value set and request encounters for any code, as in "retrieve all encounters with a type code in the list ('123', '234', '345', '456')".
-There are numerous challenges associated with this, including the need to segment queries for large value sets.
+_Lack of terminology support for data access through FHIR APIs_ if a measure requires an initial population that includes encounters with a type specified in the 'Inpatient Encounter Codes' value set, retrieving the necessary data may require expanding the value set and requesting encounters for any code in a list, such as "retrieve all encounters with a type code in the list ('123', '234', '345', '456')".
+There are numerous challenges associated with this, including the need to segment large value sets into multiple queries.

 _Insufficient performance of data available through FHIR APIs_

 In some cases, performance of retrieval through FHIR APIs may be an issue.
 For example, a specific case likely to impact CMS104 calculation is the retrieval of past medication orders.
-In some FHIR APIs, this query can take a significant amount of time (i.e. on the order of 30 seconds to several minutes), resulting in reduced measure calculation performance overall.
+In some FHIR APIs, this query can take a significant amount of time (i.e., on the order of 30 seconds to several minutes), resulting in reduced measure calculation performance overall.

 _Insufficient performance of validation of FHIR data_